nmcl/books/README.md

 # books
-Materials for books in progress.
+Materials for various books that I've worked on/am working on.

 Licences within specific subdirectories.